BhargaVNaiduV/ansible-plays/Readme.txt

 6. Optimized Build Times:
    - The use of lightweight base images can significantly speed up the Docker image build process.
+This is added at end of the file